sELDIG/SimulationStudy/README.md

 3) What are the primary axes of variation of existing diversification simulation models, and how do those axes map onto distinct phylogenetic and spatial patterns?

 ## Steps
-Compile phylogenies from all simulation models
-Trees in Newick format
-Filename convention?
-Suggestion: mm_xxxxx.tre
+Upload simulation output to the relevant folders within this repo:

-Where mm is a two-letter code identifying the model that generated it:
+1) Place phylogenies in the 'trees' folder in Newick format, labeled mm_xxxxx.tre where mm is a two-letter code identifying the model that generated it and xxxxx = simulation ID (as many digits as necessary) that links to the set of parameters of that simulation.

-hs = Hurlbert-Stegen
-po = Pontarp
-ha = Hartig
-ra = Rangel
-ca = Cabral
-Etc
-xxxxx = simulation ID (as many digits as necessary)
-Each modeler creates table with simulation ID and relevant parameters
-E.g., something like [this]()
-Calculate empirical phylogenetic metrics (gamma, beta, Rampal analysis, clade age-richness correlations, etc)
-Need to identify complete list of metrics
-Conduct PCA (or equivalent) and identify how these simulated trees cluster (or not) with respect to:
-Simulation method (Florian, Allen, Mikael, Juliano, Thiago, etc)
-Process categories (e.g. with vs without assemblage constraint, etc)
-Key parameters
-Run diversification models (RPANDA, BAMM, DDD, others)
-Evaluating success/performance of each method across sims in relation to “true” speciation and extinction rates observed over time
+2) Place trait information in the 'traits' folder (if applicable).
+Files should be labeled mm_xxxxx_traits.csv and include a species column (species id's should match the tip labels in the tree file), and one column for each trait (environmental traits first, resource/competition traits next).

+3) Place site x species info for each simulation in the 'sitexspecies' folder (if applicable).
+Files should be labeled mm_xxxxx_sites.csv, and include a site (or grid cell ID) column and a species column (i.e. long format), followed by an abundance column if applicable.